logo

 Regulatory and Disciplinary Law:

 Desiree has experience of regulatory law in the telecommunications and legal sectors and experience of advising on sector compliance.
+A member of ARDL, Desiree acts for both regulatory bodies as well as individuals.

 Arbitration and Mediation:

-Desiree has a particular interests in international commercial arbitration with a focus on Caribbean and North American jurisdictions.
+Desiree has a particular interest in international commercial arbitration with a focus on Caribbean and North American jurisdictions.
 Desiree is a member of the Caribbean Group of Arbitrators.
 Desiree has completed Part 1 of the Fellowship exam of the Institute of Chartered Arbitrators (London).

 Lecturing: